-No one ever has been able to eat a four giant stack at Charlie Parker’s, which is a shame, because if you do, it’s on the house.
-Otherwise, you’ll pay about $20.
-Actually, that is a bargain, considering that the four pancakes that comprise a giant stack are enough food for eight people, easily.
-Non-competitive customers order a single giant for about $5, and to finish that is a significant accomplishment.
-It covers an 18-inch diameter pizza pan and is nearly a half-inch thick.
-(It is flipped on the griddle using a pizza peel.)
+No one ever has been able to eat a Four Giant Stack at Charlie Parker’s, which is a shame, because if you do, it’s on the house.
+Otherwise, you’ll pay about $25.
+Actually, that is a bargain, considering that the four pancakes that comprise a Giant Stack are enough food for eight people, easily.
+Non-competitive customers order a single giant for about $6.
+To finish even that is a significant accomplishment.
+It covers an 18-inch diameter pizza pan and is nearly a half-inch thick, flipped on the griddle using a pizza peel.
+(Normal-size pancakes also are available.)

 Charlie’s is an out-of-the-way Quonset hut diner that goes back decades but was given a spiffy-kitschy 1950s interior makeover that includes plenty of glass bricks, neon, and chrome-banded stools at the counter.